If you are planning to install a new roof and looking for a durable option, nothing beats metal roofing.

 Increased Property Value and Lower Insurance Premiums

-Usually, a building with a metal roof has a value that is 1 to 6% higher than a building with an asphalt shingles roof.
+Usually, a building with a metal roof has a value that is up to 6% higher than a building with an asphalt shingles roof.
 Buyers prefer to buy a building with a metal roof as they will not need to replace it any time soon.

 Metal Roofing Vs Asphalt Shingle Roofing- Final Choice